Official Rules of Twelve Man Football

 3 Rankings

-3.1 Use of Rankings The following procedures are used for determining league rankings, both within the divisions and throughout the league, as well as determining who is eligible for the Playoffs.
+3.1 Use of Rankings The following procedures are used for determining league rankings, as well as determining who is eligible for the Playoffs.

 3.2 Season Records Teams are ranked based on their win-loss-tie regular season results (so far) for the teams being compared.
 A tie is considered equal to half a win.